smartdevicelink/sdl_evolution/proposals/nnnn-addcommand-ui-updates.md

 The proposed solution is to add additional parameters to `AddCommand` and `AddSubmenu` to allow main menu UI to display the same information that `PerformInteraction` popup menus do.

 ### General HMI Documentation Notes
-* It should be an integration guideline that OEMs that implement these UI elements should place them in the same places as the `Choice` UI.
+* We should add an integration guideline stating that OEMs which implement these UI elements should design them in the same way as the `Choice` UI.
 In other words, the `AddCommand` / `AddSubmenu` and `Choice` UI should be close to equivalent.

 ### RPC_Spec Updates
 ###### AddSubmenu